 In fact, it was here, where today the shimmering rises of luxurious hotels loom against the turquoise waters of the Pacific, that the first longboards were ridden by the islands’ nobles back in the 1800s, while the legendary Duke Kahanamoku (the father of modern surfing) also shredded the swells of Waikiki, and now even has his own memorial between the palm tree groves.

 Put simply, if you opt to visit just one beach in Honolulu, make it this sun-kissed arched of powdery yellow sand in the shadow of the Diamond Head!
+I have also created a great post on the best beaches on Oahu which you may like to read.

 2. Unravel stories of Pearl Harbor at the USS Arizona